College Research in the Arts, Social Sciences, and Humanities (CRASSH) Scholars Program

 Read more about the eligibility, scholar benefits and expectations before applying to the CRASSH Research Scholars Program:

-Activities that are NOT undergraduate research: professional internships, externships, job shadowing, career treks, "micro-" or short-term experiences that are less than 30 days, student activites, course practicums, long-essays produced for courses, independent study undertaken without the direct supervision of a faculty research mentor, or adminstrative employment positions for departments, faculty, or labs.
+Activities that are NOT undergraduate research: independent or student-driven projects or study; professional internships, externships, job shadowing, career treks, "micro-" or short-term experiences that are less than 30 days, student activites, course practicums, long-essays produced for courses, or adminstrative employment positions for departments, faculty, or labs.

 CRASSH is a research scholars program designed, funded, and managed through a collaboration between the College at the University of Chicago, the Social Sciences Collegiate Division, the Humanities Collegiate Division, and the College Center for Research & Fellowships (CCRF).